erikson84/BayesDataAnalysisWithPyMC/BayesDataAnalysisWithPymc/README.md

 but I really prefer Python.

 Being a Python fan, I had to find a way to adapt the original code.
-It was made possible after I discovered PyMC in Cam Davidson-Pilos "Probabilistic Programming and Bayesian Methods for Hackers".
+It was made possible after I discovered PyMC in Cam Davidson-Pilon "Probabilistic Programming and Bayesian Methods for Hackers".
 Also a great book, with a original media: IPython Notebooks - you read the book, you read (and edit!) the code and run it all in your favorite browser.
 Did I mention it is free?